As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 This area provides some additional link functionality …

-Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship to the linked person.
-For example, if you have a professional relationship with Otis Gould and you link to his blog, you would probably check co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
+For example, if you have a professional relationship with Jordan Anderson and you link to his blog, you would probably check co-worker or colleague.

 XFN relationships are optional for WordPress links.
-You can ignore this section and your links will still work.
-XFN makes the links defined on your site more understandable to some sites and search engines that use this information.
+You can leave everything in this section blank and all your links will still work.
+XFN makes your links more understandable to some websites and search engines that use this information.

-rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute specifies what relationship exists between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, help, index, start, etc. Separate multiple ‘rel’ keywords with spaces.
+rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
+The rel attribute is used to define a relationship between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, type nofollow into this field.

 You can learn more about XFN by visiting the site below: